-- Oral presentations (10% of research-project mark) - Dissertation (90% of research-project mark)
+- Examination (usually 90% of module mark) - Coursework (usually 10% of module mark) - Dissertation (90% of research project mark) - Oral assessment (10% of research project mark)

 Academic Feedback Policy

 Any assessed coursework done as part of a module will be marked and returned to the student within two weeks.
 Students are encouraged to discuss difficulties with the module lecturer.